zeitgeistpm/zeitgeist-subsquid/README.md

 - INDEXER_ENDPOINT_URL - Url for indexer graphql api to be processed (default: https://indexer.zeitgeist.pm/v1/graphql).
 - IPFS_CLIENT_URL - Shouldn't be manually set most of the time.
 Used for development / local environment.

-Those three environment variables are overriden when running `yarn processor:start:local` with urls for services provided by docker.
+Those three environment variables are overriden when running `yarn processor:local:start` with urls for services provided by docker.

 ## Development flow